navibyte/geospatial/dart/geobase/README.md

 }
 ```

-A format object returned by `geoJsonFormat()` has also the following writer:
+A format object returned by `GeoJSON()` has also the following writer:

 ```dart
   /// Returns a writer formatting string representations of feature objects.